holochain/launcher-tauri/test-app/README.md

 # Launcher Tester

+An app designed to test Holochain Launcher and `holochain_cli_launch` functionality.

 ## Environment Setup

 > PREREQUISITE: set up the [holochain development environment](https://developer.holochain.org/docs/install/).

 Enter the nix shell by running this in the root folder of the repository:

 ```bash
 nix-shell